ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

         - National Dex
             - This option must be unlocked.
 To upgrade the Pokedex, the player must trade Pokemon with first generation remakes.
 Makes sense, since it's a Pokemon that doesn't appear in the region.
     - [REMOVED] Capacity of trading Pokemon with previous generations.
         - So how can you get all 386 Pokemon?
 Due to technical limitations with how the internal Pokemon data is handled this was removed, you CAN'T trade your Pokemon from generations 1 and 2.
-They created remakes so you could get all 386 Pokemon in any generation 3 game.
+        -  They created Generation I remakes so you could get all 386 Pokemon in any generation 3 game.
 A step back, but it's something they took care of.
-- Pokemon Stats
+- [UPDATED] Pokemon Stats
     - [REWORKED] IVs
     - Added the EVs: Effort Values
-    - Added Natures
+    - Added 25 Natures
     - Added Abilities
         - Added Outside of Battle Secondary effects when in your party.
 [EMERALD ONLY]
             - Some abilities have effects when you are in the Overworld.
 Eg. Magma Armor makes eggs hatch faster.